Outbidding and Outbluffing Elite Humans: Mastering Liar's Poker via Self-Play and Reinforcement Learning: Agent Evaluation

 A standard measure of agent performance in the games literature is the strength of a best response policy against the AI.
 A best response policy for a player or AI is one that maximizes that player's return against all other players \citep{ShohamLeytonBrown09}, in this case maximizing the reward against one or more copies of the Solly agent.
 This method provides an estimate of Solly's exploitability, and the best response score we report here is the average reward per round for the best response agent.

 Best response training differs from the main training methodology in a few key ways.
 First, the best response agent is trained specifically to exploit a fixed training checkpoint of Solly, whereas Solly is trained to improve itself using self-play against its current, evolving policy state at each step.
-Second, each best response agent is trained in a fixed position of the game (initial bidder, second bidder, etc.), while Solly's training in R-NaD takes data from all player positions into account when updating the neural network.
-We average scores for each fixed position and the aggregate over all positions in our reporting.
-Finally, the best response agents are trained using the deep Q-network (DQN) algorithm with a smaller neural network architecture and higher learning rate.
+Since computing a best response against a fixed policy effectively reduces the complex, multi-agent environment to a stationary Markov Decision Process, a compact network architecture is sufficient.
+Second, each best response agent is trained in a fixed position of the game (initial bidder, second bidder, etc.), while Solly's training in R-NaD takes data from all player positions into account when updating the network.
+Since we are using a neural network to calculate the best response, it is an approximation and should be viewed as a lower bound; it is possible that an optimal exploiter could find better exploits.

-We approximate exploitability using OpenSpiel’s DQN best response implementation, trained for 1 million time steps, each time step incorporating a batch of 32 games.
-We used a learning rate of 0.1 and three hidden layers of size 64.
-To investigate whether player position impacts the strength of the best response policy, we trained a separate agent for each player position.
-In the case of 3 players, one DQN agent learned while two instances of Solly played with a fixed policy.
-We evaluated every 5,000 time steps with 1,000 rounds of play for each best response agent position, and report on the rolling average results of the last 10 evaluation points.
-We show the results for the 3x3 3-player game in Figure \ref{fig:BR_3x3x3}.
-Approximations like this should be viewed as a lower bound; it is possible that an optimal exploiter could find better exploits.
+To approximate exploitability, we trained Deep Q-Network (DQN) best response agents using the OpenSpiel framework.
+Each DQN agent was trained for 1 million environment steps with a 100,000-transition replay buffer from which batches of 32 transitions were sampled for gradient updates.
+The network architecture consisted of an MLP with three hidden layers of 64 units each,\footnote{We also tested a higher-capacity DQN agent (four times the hidden layer size and a batch size of 128) and found it did not yield a higher best response score, confirming that our initial architecture was not limited by network capacity.} optimized via Stochastic Gradient Descent (SGD) with a Mean Squared Error (MSE) loss function and a learning rate of 0.1; because Liar's Poker features bounded, low-value rewards, this comparatively high learning rate is needed to prevent the optimization from stalling.
+We used an epsilon-greedy exploration schedule (decaying to 0.1) and explicitly disabled exploration ($\epsilon = 0.0$) during evaluation to ensure a deterministic best response.
+To investigate whether the position of the player affects the strength of the best response policy, we trained a separate agent for each position.
+In the 3-player case, one DQN agent learned while two instances of Solly played with a fixed policy.
+We evaluated every 5,000 environment steps with 1,000 rounds of play for each best response agent position, and report on the rolling average results of the last 10 evaluation points.